ammarsys/oxycaptcha/README.md

 # Captcha API
 I made this API so I can use it alongside https://github.com/Ammar-sys/essentials discord bot and I've decided to make it public.
-The beta of the API is live at https://ammarsysdev.pythonanywhere.com/ .
-I need to upload more images, im new to pythonanywhere and I am still figuring it out.
+The API is live at https://ammarsysdev.pythonanywhere.com/ .
+Please let me know if you run into any issues.

 # USAGE